Human Aggression: Primal Archaic Destructive Aggression and The Sexual Instinct

 Kierkegaard’s philosophy was referenced in an analysis of the major motion thriller “Prisoners”.
 The demoniacal solution, and we can compare cases of electronic targeting and electronic torture with regard to the level of sadism similar to the demoniacal solution found in the movie Prisoners which was a perverse solution in retaliation to God (the religious) for the unjustly taking of one mother’s child through a cancer death; and the reason for the same mother’s retaliation in an imaginary war against God in the kidnapping and killing of other people’s children.
 The demoniacal solution is the perverse solution.
 In the case of electronic targeting and electronic torture, it becomes the imaginary war waged in eluding psychic death or thereby vindicating a person’s bruised and damaged ego as the result of psychic loss.
 In subjugating the feared, hated, and/or repudiated Object through advancing technology (remote radio frequency) the demoniacal solution can be achieved by the Master/Controller(s) in wish-fulfillment fantasy.
 Kierkegaard’s 1954 philosophy, Fear and Trembling takes up the story of Abraham and Isaac to explore a faith that transcends the ethical, persists in the face of the absurd, and meets its reward in the return of all that the faithful one is willing to sacrifice, while The Sickness Unto Death examines the spiritual anxiety of despair.

 Chessick’s view is that all humans are born with a primal biological archaic aggressive-destructive drive and that the gratification of this innate biological drive provides humans the same satisfaction as the sexual drive.
+I would have to agree with this statement since the destruction of the parental couple in Freud’s Oedipus complex is apparent and its destruction hints toward the possible creation of an anal-sadistic universe, an alternate reality in which the mother is not allowed to exist as a powerful other in her own right.
 And here we might consider Sabina’s Spielrein’s contribution “Destruction as Cause of Come-into-being” (1912), a paper that theorized a death instinct within the sex drive.
-Although Spielrein’s theory of a death instinct differs from Freud’s theory of a death instinct, she formulated her ideas well before Freud and influenced Freud in his own personal work “Beyond the Pleasure Principle” (1920) in which he formulated the philosophical death instinct theory we now have today.
+Although Spielrein’s theory of a death instinct differs from Freud’s theory of a death instinct, she formulated her ideas well before Freud and influenced Freud towards his own personal theory of a death instinct in his work “Beyond the Pleasure Principle” (1920) in which he formulated the psychoanalytic death instinct theory we now have today.
 Where Spielrein believed a death instinct within the sexual instinct, where Freud believed the life instinct and the sexual instinct were closer together and grouped these drives under Eros.
 Freud believed the life instincts include the sexual instincts and the instincts for self-preservation, which are directly opposed to the death instincts.
 Speilrein’s maintains an opposition between the drive for self-preservation and the drive for preservation of the species — still defended by Freud at the time of his text’s writing — embedding the death instinct within the drive for preservation of the species.
 By “Speilrein precisely in supposing a death instinct within the sexual instinct, considers the destructive urge to be indistinguishable from a reproductive urge, as expressed in the tendency for dissolution and assimilation.
 Thus, for her, the destruction driven by the death instinct is indistinguishable from the creation of something new (Caropreso 2017). “ Here, Speilrein is saying when the two germ cells, the egg and the sperm, join together the “destruction as the cause of coming into being” arrives in the annihilation of the egg and sperm cell and there ceasing to exist, thus becomes the new life form.
 However, at least to me, this isn’t as much of a “destruction” as it is a transfer of information, and perhaps a lack of understanding on the biological recombination of genes is due to her error.
 However, on a level of physics in which atoms and particles become annihilated, perhaps we could continue this theoretical discussion?
 In any event, Freud’s contributions made her theory somewhat obsolete.
 In conclusion, it is important to note that “destruction as the cause of coming into being” can be metaphorically understood through Freud’s castration complex.
 It is important to note that a primal biological archaic aggressive-destructive drive grants human subjects the same satisfaction as the sex drive and this primal biological archaic aggressive-destructive drive is closely connected to abnormal development, sexual deviance, and psychosis.
 Although Freud’s Oedipus complex describes fairly accurately how psychosis can develop, we do not perceive it in this light as we have been conditioned to accept it for psychoanalytical law and “normal” development.

 “But what sort of civilization is most suited to this task?
 Every child develops a set of basic fantasies, both sexual and aggressive, and sometimes combined, based on an intermixture of misunderstood experiences, such as the inevitable birth of siblings, disappointments in expectations of parental empathy, traumatic or overstimulating events such as the primal scene, and so forth.
 These are fired and fueled by and intermixed with the innate sexual and aggressive drives, producing highly charged core fantasies that often have little relationship to the child’s actual parents or experiences, assuming an average expectable environment.
 But they have psychic reality for the child, they determine perception and behavior all through adult life, and they may be extremely sadistic and require projection as a defense against being overwhelmed by them.
 The secret of why sadistic torture, sexual abuse, and rape generate so much intense pleasure and why terrorism, violence, and brutality generate so much narcissistic elation lies in the acting out of these archaic fantasies by pathological individuals for whom the childhood environment was neither average nor expectable.
 Again, we are into matters both paranoid and paranoiac.
 Granting that the helpless child must project his or her sadism onto the world, which subsequently increases the need for protecting against the imagined evil coming from outside — witness this problem as expressed in innumerable fairy tales — how can we develop a civilization that minimizes the reality validation of this projection and helps channel fundamental human aggression into sublimation and neutralization?”